-Operational barrier elements are safety-critical tasks performed by the offshore team, such as the shut-in procedure for the BOP and the kill procedure to re-establish primary well control (fluid overbalance).
-The preferred kill method within the Canada 2022 Well Control Bridging Document is Driller's Method.
-Operational barrier elements have been documented by leading Equinor-Seadrill well control expertise and subject matter experts will be available to support the offshore team throughout the 2022 drilling program.
+Operational barrier elements are safetycritical tasks performed by the offshore team, such as the shut-in procedure for the BOP and the kill procedure to re-establish primary well control (fluid overbalance).
+Equipment and procedures required for operational barrier elements are established during the rig intake phase by leading Equinor-Odfjell well control expertise.